Alfresco/docs-alfresco/digital-workspace/1.6/troubleshooting/index.md

 ### When attempting to login a problem with CORS is reported

-Refer to [Cross Origin Resource Sharing (CORS) filters]( link}#cors-configuration}) and [Cross-Origin Resource Sharing (CORS)](https://enable-cors.org/){:target="_blank"}.
+Refer to [Cross Origin Resource Sharing (CORS) filters]({% link content-services/latest/config/repository.md %}#cors-configuration}) and [Cross-Origin Resource Sharing (CORS)](https://enable-cors.org/){:target="_blank"}.

 ### Can I customize Alfresco Digital Workspace

 Yes, there are a number of customizations available that can be configured in ../digital-workspace/app.config.json.
 See [Configure Digital Workspace]({% link digital-workspace/1.6/config/index.md %}) for more details.
 The application can also be extended using the ADF Extension framework.
-See [Extending](https://alfresco-content-app.netlify.com/#/extending/).
+See [Extending](https://alfresco-content-app.netlify.com/#/extending/){:target="_blank"}.

 ### I have installed an extension and Alfresco Digital Workspace does not work